Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 from elliptic curves to any discrete logarithm (DL) problem, and also proved the security of arbitrary asymmetric protocols composed with ARKG.
-Further generalizations to include quantum-resistant instantiations were developed independently by Brendel et al. [AC:BreCleFis24], Frymann et al. [FryGarMan23] and Stebila et al. [ASIACCS:SteWil24].
+Further generalizations to include quantum-resistant instantiations were developed independently by Brendel et al. [AC:BreCleFis24], Frymann et al. [FryGarMan23] and Wilson [Wilson2023].

-This document adopts the construction proposed by Stebila et al. [ASIACCS:SteWil24], modified by the inclusion of a MAC in the key handles as done in the original construction by Frymann et al. [CCS:FGKLMN20].
+This document adopts the construction proposed by Wilson [Wilson2023], modified by the inclusion of a MAC in the key handles as done in the original construction by Frymann et al. [CCS:FGKLMN20].
+The construction by Wilson [Wilson2023] was later refined by Stebila et al. [ASIACCS:SteWil24], but this revision replaced the "key blinding scheme" component with a "key-blinding signature scheme" component which is not one-for-one compatible with the construction in the present revision of this specification.

 The authors would like to thank all of these authors for their research and development work that led to the creation of this document.